Anynomouss/grin-voucher/README.md

 This is an exploratory study done in my hobby time, not a commitment to this little endeavor.
 This project aims to explore and create a prototype of a **Grin-vouchers** system.
 Grin-vouchers are nothing more than method to 1) generate temporary wallets/vouchers that can be shared as QR-code and, 2) can be loaded by sweeping the funds from the temporary wallet using a normal grin transaction.

 Vouchers can be generated and loaded using this command-line script/tool that uses mimblwimble-py to generate wallets to which funds are transferred via the grin-wallet API (also test if it works with Grin++).
-The sweeping of vouchers is nothing more than loading the temporary wallet from the QR code into a temporary wallet (hope this can be done using grin-wallet and Grin++) and subsequent transfer to grin-wallet or Grin++.
-For testing purposes this can be done using their API, but hopefully it will be supported with dedicated commands or GUI buttons in the future.
+Upon scanning a voucher the wallet is loaded from the QR code into a temporary wallet file and subsequent transfer to the main wallet in grin-wallet or Grin++ if the user decided to sign the transaction to transfer the funds.
+For testing purposes this can be done using their grin-wallet and Grin++ API, but hopefully in the future it will be supported to load/sweep wallet vouchers with a dedicated commands and GUI buttons.

 * **Use case 1**
   * Grin vouchers or top-up cards